Monday 5 June 2017, 7.30pm

 A special opportunity to hear more about Else Marie Pade with talks, film screening and discussion.
 “Soarings” is a rough translation of the Danish word svævninger – a word coined by Pade to encompass both the phenomenon of different frequencies colliding to make an interference beat, and the more poetic image of soaring through the air.

-It will conclude with a panel discussion with diverse contributions and reflections on Pade’s work and its wider context.
-Panelists include Frances May Morgan and Jo Hutton.
+The night concludes with a panel discussion with diverse contributions and reflections on Pade’s work and its wider context, from Kirkegaard, Sanne Krogh Groth, Jo Langton and Mads Kjelgaard (Passive/Aggressive), moderated by Frances Morgan.

 Thanks to Morten Pade for his support.